tnichols217/notes/AIQS 100/comic/draft.md

 ## Panel 3

-Group of people sitting in
+Group of people sitting in the coffee shop, dim, crooked paintings
+-